BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 Unfortunately with the data and the model provided our estimate of
 $\beta_0$ was not particularly useful.
 However, we can use a transformation to make $\beta_0$ more interpretable.
-In this case we will opt for a centering transformation, which takes a set a value and centers its mean value at zero as shown in Code Block [flipper_centering](flipper_centering).
+In this case we will opt for a centering transformation, which takes a set of values and centers its mean value at zero as shown in Code Block [flipper_centering](flipper_centering).